-1.Sit down and plan out with your children what you will need to do to prepare for school.
+- Sit down and plan out with your children what you will need to do to prepare for school.
 Create a checklist and timetable of all the steps that are required.
-This helps reduce any feelings of overwhelm to something more manageable.
+This helps reduce any overwhelming feelings to something more manageable.

-2. Talk about the good things that are likely to happen when your child is back at school.
+- Talk about the good things that are likely to happen when your child is back at school.
 The start of the school year is a time to make new friends and meet new teachers.
 There’s also lots of cool stuff to learn about.

-3. Adjust sleep times.
-During holidays most children tend to go to bed later than they would on a school night and sleep in later.
+- Adjust sleep times.
+During the holidays most children tend to go to bed later than they would on a school night and sleep in later.
 Starting to adjust sleep times gradually before school starts is likely to be more effective then suddenly demanding that your child be asleep at their usual time the night before school starts!

-5. Celebrate back to school with party or special event.
+- Celebrate back to school with a party or special event.
 Include one of their friends or classmates for school to make the occasion that little bit more special.

 What about the anxious child?

 Some children become very worried at the start of the new school year, often imaging the worst is about to happen.
-As parents its important that we acknowledge those worries.
+As parents, it’s important that we acknowledge those worries.
 Telling someone not to worry seldom works!
-Instead the focus needs to be on coping strategies and helping the child find things to help them manage these worries.
+Instead the focus on coping strategies and helping the child find things to help them manage these worries.